petrvanblokland/DesignDesignSpace/Site.md

 Before she became a designer, she worked as a school and career counselor for a couple of years.
 In the recent years she has developed as a trainer coach.

-Besides her studio work, she has thaught at the KABK for over twenty years at the Graphic Design department.
+Besides her studio work, she has taught at the KABK for over twenty years at the Graphic Design department.

 In 2016 she initiated <a href="peppertom.com" target="External">Pepper+Tom</a>, a self initiated project.
 P+T is “a playing ground” where she presents her series of designed and produced skirts and scarfs.